 Lynching and Church Burning in Mississippi

-In June, 1964, 3 young men were working in Mississippi to help African-Americans obtain their civil rights in voting, education and employment.
-The 3 young men were named Andrew Goodman, James Chaney and Michael Schwerner.
+In June, 1964, three young men -- Andrew Goodman, James Chaney and Michael Schwerner -- were working in Mississippi to help African Americans obtain their civil rights in voting, education and employment.
 On June 21, 1964, the young men visited a church that had been fire bombed near Philadelphia, Mississippi.
 After leaving the site of the church bombing, the young men were arrested by members of the Neshoba County Sheriff's Department for speeding.
 Later that night, they disappeared.

 Within a few days of the disappearance, the FBI began an investigation, and members of the U.S. Department of Justice's Civil Rights Division visited Mississippi to learn what facts were available about their disappearance.
-On August 4, 1964, a paid informant of the FBI revealed the location of the bodies of the 3 young civil rights workers.
-They had been shot, and James Chaney, an African-American, had been severely beaten.
+On August 4, 1964, a paid informant of the FBI revealed the location of the bodies of the three young civil rights workers.
+They had been shot, and James Chaney, an African American, had been severely beaten.
 In December, 1964, 19 white men, including the sheriff and his deputy, were arrested on state conspiracy charges, but the charges were later dropped.
-In 1967, after a federal prosecution for conspiracy to deny the young men's civil rights, 7 white men were convicted.
+In 1967, after a federal prosecution for conspiracy to deny the young men's civil rights, seven white men were convicted.